 The Posh Party Trend Show, hosted by the one and only Rachel Zoe, was held on Friday night.
 I can’t remember the last time I saw an actual celebrity in person, let alone a style icon.
 I was definitely excited to just be in the same room as her.
-The sold-out show featured themed collections such as Glam Rock, MOD Squad and Touch of Luxe with looks from Intermix, Macy’s Diane von Furstenburg, Free People and many more.
-The show was also a fundraiser for Bellevue LifeSpring with 100% of the ticket sales benefiting the non-profit organization supporting Bellevue families through food, clothing and education programs.
+The sold-out show featured themed collections such as Glam Rock, MOD Squad and Touch of Luxe with looks from Intermix, Macy’s Diane von Furstenburg, Free People and much more.
+The show was also a fundraiser for Bellevue LifeSpring with 100% of the ticket sales benefiting the nonprofit organization supporting Bellevue families through food, clothing and education programs.

 The final event on Saturday night was the Front Row Fashion Runway Show presented by Vogue.
 Another sold-out show, Front Row Fashion featured fall trends straight from the glossy pages of Vogue with themes like Endless Shades of Grey, Amazing Lace and After Dark to name a few.
 Seattle Children’s Hospital, the beneficiary of the show received 100% of the ticket sales.